 Every Claim Is Unique

 There is no cookie-cutter solution to your situation.
 Finding the right option and amount of funding to suit your needs should be a matter of evaluating your specific case and new developments.
+Our staff keeps in touch with your attorney to assess new twists and turns in your claim that may necessitate additional funding.

 Paying Back Your Pre-Settlement Funding

-Pre-settlement legal funding is not the same as a cash advance or a lawsuit loan.
+However, pre-settlement legal funding is a cash advance or a lawsuit loan.
 You don’t sign up for a specific repayment timeline.
 Instead, the money is paid back directly out of the settlement or jury award you end up with.
 It’s repaid all at once, so you don’t have to worry about remembering monthly payments.
+In short, your pre-settlement funding is repaid immediately after your attorney gets the compensation check from the at-fault party.

 Get Pre-Settlement Funding With High Rise Financial

+Get the tools to maximize your lawsuit from High Rise Financial.
+Apply online for free and start the journey toward financial relief with pre-settlement funding.
 The application has no obligation, no hidden fees, and no confusing jargon.
 So, get started today and see how simple, straightforward, and transparent legal funding can be.